📈 Our Integration Cost Calculator is live! Check it out!

 For data transfers from the United Kingdom that are subject to the UK SCCs, the UK SCCs will be deemed entered into (and incorporated into this Data Processing Addendum by this reference) and completed as follows:

-(b) In Table 2 of the UK SCCs, information about the version of the Approved EU SCCs, modules and selected clauses which this UK SCC is appended to shall be as set forth in Clauses 11.1 and 12.1(a)(i), (ii), (iii), (iv) of this DPA.
+(b) In Table 2 of the UK SCCs, information about the version of the Approved EU SCCs, modules, and selected clauses to which this UK SCC is appended shall be as outlined in Clauses 11.1 and 12.1(a)(i), (ii), (iii), (iv) of this DPA.

 (c) In Table 3 of the UK SCCs:

-i Annex 1A: List of Parties: Parties are as set forth in Schedule A.A.
+i.
+Annex 1A: List of Parties: Parties are as outlined in Schedule A.A.

-iii Annex II: Technical and organisational measures including technical and organisational measures to ensure the security of the data: TOMs are as set forth in Schedule B.
+iii.
+Annex II: Technical and organizational measures including technical and organizational measures to ensure the security of the data: TOMs are as outlined in Schedule B.

-iv Annex III: List of Subprocessors: Subprocessors are as set forth in Schedule A.B. (d) In Table 4 of the UK SCCs, both the data importer and the data exporter may end the UK SCCs in accordance with the terms of the UK SCCs.
+iv Annex III: List of Subprocessors: Subprocessors are as outlined in Schedule A.B. (d) In Table 4 of the UK SCCs, both the data importer and the data exporter may end the UK SCCs per the terms of the UK SCCs.

 Part 2: Mandatory Clauses